rehierl/node-tree-outliner/1-1-1-graph-theory/2-5-relationships.md

 <!-- ======================================================================= -->
 # Relationships between graphs

-Note that the following operators are largely equal/similar to the set-based operators. (/see/ "relationships between sets" in "mathematics" /).
+The following operators are largely equal/similar to the set-based operators.

+* (/see/ "relationships between sets" in "mathematics" /).

 <!-- ======================================================================= -->
 ## overview